josephg/set2/README.md

 #### set.values()

 Get an iterator for the entries in the set.
 Each entry in the result is an array of [key1, key2, value].
-Map.entries is also exposed via `set[Symbol.iterator]` for usage in for..of loops.
+Set.entries is also exposed via `set[Symbol.iterator]` for usage in for..of loops.

 ```javascript